-Risks that contribute to the uncertain nature of the forward-looking statements include, among others, risks associated with: uncertainty around COVID-19 and the effects of government and other measures seeking to contain its spread; an economic downturn or recession in the United States and in other countries around the world; developing and delivering products and services to address the rapidly evolving market for payments and point-of-sale, financial, and marketing services; the Company's ability to create and monetize an ecosystem of products for its Cash App; the Company's ability to expand its product portfolio and market reach and deal with the substantial and increasingly intense competition in its industry; the Company's ability to ensure interoperability of its technology with that of third parties; the Company's ability to retain existing customers, attract new customers, and increase sales to all customers; changes to the rules and practices of payment card networks and acquiring processors; the Company's history of generating net losses; possible fluctuations in the Company's results of operation and operating metrics; and the effect of management changes and business initiatives, as well as other risks listed or described from time to time in the Company's most recent filing on Form 10-Q, which is on file with the SEC and available on the investor relations page of the Company such such as available to the company at the time of this document and are not guarantees of future performance.
+Risks that contribute to the uncertain nature of the forward-looking statements include, among others, risks associated with: uncertainty around COVID-19 and the effects of government and other measures seeking to contain its spread; an economic downturn or recession in the United States and in other countries around the world; developing and delivering products and services to address the rapidly evolving market for payments and point-of-sale, financial, and marketing services; the Company's ability to create and monetize an ecosystem of products for its Cash App; the Company's ability to expand its product portfolio and market reach and deal with the substantial and increasingly intense competition in its industry; the Company's ability to ensure interoperability of its technology with that of third parties; the Company's ability to retain existing customers, attract new customers, and increase sales to all customers; changes to the rules and practices of payment card networks and acquiring processors; the Company's history of generating net losses; possible fluctuations in the Company's results of operation and operating metrics; and the effect of management changes and business initiatives, as well as other risks listed or described from time to time in the Company's fillings with the Securities and Exchange Commission (the "SEC"), including the Company's most recent filling on Form 10-Q, which is on file with the SEC and available on the investor relations page of the Company's website.
+All forward-looking statements are based on information and estimates available to the company at the time of this document and are not guarantees of future performance.
 Except as required by law, the Company assumes no obligation to update any of the statements in this document.